 26. As much as possible, opt for multi-purpose items.
 Example: it’s cheaper to have a good phone with a good camera than an average phone plus a good camera.
 Note: Not applicable to professional photographers.

 27. Choose low-cost investments.
 You know what’s cool?
 Robo-advisors.
 They can give you personalized advice based on the input you key in, and significantly cheaper than fund managers’ services.
-Take a loook at this pro and con list to help you decide.

 28. Once you’ve selected an investment vehicle, make it easy to regularly contribute.
 Automate the deductions every month, right after payday.
 Out of sight, out of mind.
 Future you will be so happy.